Dual Diagnosis Integrated Treatment Needed

 • PTSD Basics: National Center for PTSD

-• VA PTSD: About Face – Follow Veterans as they share their experiences with three types of therapy that are proven to work: Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), and Eye Movement Desensitization and Reprocessing (EMDR).
+• VA PTSD: About Face – Follow Veterans as they share their experiences with three types of therapy that are proven to work: Prolonged Exposure (PE), Cognitive Processing Therapy (CPT) and more.

 Veteran PTSD Alcohol and Substance Abuse Rehabs